The Time Came for Their Purification

 Isaiah 7, 14

 Included with Mary’s virginal conception of Jesus is her virginal act of giving birth to him.
 Isaiah says that the virgin shall “bring forth a son.”
 The Greek word τέξεται (“bring forth” or “cause to be born”) is translated from וֹי ל דת (u·ildth: literally “one giving birth”), which is the intended meaning of the verb “to bear” (yalad) in the Hebrew Old Testament.
 Hence, this verse must do with two events: the conception and birth of Jesus.
 The conception of Jesus was virginal since Mary’s womb hadn’t been opened by the seed of man.
 The act of Mary giving birth was virginal since Christ hadn’t opened his mother’s womb when he was born.
-Mary was a virgin at the time of Christ’s conception and as well as during his birth (cf. Isa 66:7).
+Mary was a virgin at the time of Christ’s birth as well as at his conception (cf. Isa 66:7).

 Both Jesus and Mary would have needed purification if in fact she had conceived and given birth to him by Joseph’s seed, for then the law would have applied to them.
 Again, we see in Leviticus 12:2 of the Hebrew OT: ‘Speak to the children of Israel, saying: If a woman conceives (כִּי תַזְרִיע ) or "receives seed" and gives birth to a male (לֵאמֹר אִשָּׁה, ) she shall be unclean for seven days; as [in] the days of her menstrual flow, she shall be unclean.’
 The verb “conceives” can be paraphrased as “having received seed”.
-In this case, the verb phrase Taz ri a תַזְרִ֔יע (“having received seed”) is derived from the 3-consonant root word zera (seed) which can mean either “offspring” or “virile semen,” the latter being the intended definition in Leviticus.
+In this case, the verb phrase Taz ri a תַזְרִ֔יע (“having received seed”) is derived from the 3-consonant root word zera (seed) which can mean either “offspring” or “virile semen”, the latter being the intended definition in Leviticus.

-The law, therefore, applied to the offspring of human paternal origin.
+The law, therefore, applied to offspring of human paternal origin.
 Jesus was the seed or “offspring” of his mother (Gen 3:15), the free Woman of promise, and the "trigger sign" of the restoration of the Davidic kingdom foretold by the prophets (cf. Rev 12:1).
 So, the law could not actually be applied to him; whereas his mother did not beget him by having received the seed (virile semen) of her husband.
 Joseph did not open Mary's womb with his tainted seed.
 So, there should be no need for the mother of our Lord to be cleansed either.
 The Virgin Mary conceived and gave birth to Jesus by the will of the Father through the immediate agency of the Holy Spirit.
 Her womb remained closed when she conceived and gave birth to Jesus.
 When the time came for their purification, there was essentially no need for it according to the law.

 “The Word will become flesh,